Efthimis-K/Object-Detection-App/README.md

 # Object Detection App

-A Python application that uses YOLOv5 for real-time object detection from webcam or static images.
+A Python application that uses YOLOv5 for object detection in static images.

 ## Features